Snowflake-Labs/sfquickstarts/site/sfguides/src/end-to-end-analytics-with-snowflake-and-power-bi/end-to-end-analytics-with-snowflake-and-power-bi.md

 - Create a new schema to store our database objects
 - Create a new virtual warehouse for our Power BI Semantic Model to use
-- Create a new user that will be used to simulate multiple Analyst users in a globally dispersed team
+- Create a new user that will be used to simulate multiple analyst users in a globally dispersed team
 - Create several Snowflake roles, which will be granted to the new user, and be used to determine which data elements the user will be able to see
 - Grant privileges for each role to be able to use the newly created schema and query any future objects we create